-- Prone horizontal extension drills are commenced into higher range of abduction till 90 degrees reached, elbow bent, short lever. - Internal and external rotation strength may gradually progress into above 90 degrees, usually in standing against Theraband.
-Only commence if the rotator cuff is strong, good tissue quality and there is adequate range of motion.
+- Prone horizontal extension drills are commenced into higher ranges of abduction until 90 degrees is reached, elbow bent, short lever. - Internal and external rotation strength may gradually progress into above 90 degrees, usually in standing against Theraband.
+Only commence if the rotator cuff is strong, there is good tissue quality and there is adequate range of motion.
 Do not progress into end of range of abd/ER if there is any compression pain in the cuff.
 May only do partial arc.